Persuading the People: Presidential Campaigns

 - Do you think it is fair for organizations other than presidential campaigns and parties (such as religious or environmental groups) to produce ads and commercials promoting a candidate or a position?
 Why or why not?

 - What do you think about the role Super PACs are playing in this year’s election?
-Are their TV ads fair?
+Are their TV and online ads fair?
 Most of the Super PACs have ambiguous names.
 A few examples are Make America Great Again, Keep the Promise, The Right to Rise, and Priorities USA.
 Do you find these names informative?
 Misleading?
 How so?
 Can you determine which candidate each PAC supports from its name?
 How might you choose to change or improve each PAC’s name?

 Activity Suggestions for Young People at Home and in the Classroom